THE MONTESSORI METHOD

 Although Maria Montessori placed such emphasis on the environment, it is important to keep in mind several key ideas:

-Our environment is prepared so that individualized learning establishes an intimate contact between child, teacher, and work.
-Instruction deals in the concrete and concerns itself with the basics as compatible with the development of the child.
+Our environment is prepared so that individualized learning establishes an intimate contact between the child, teacher, and work.
 Everyone knows everyone; it is like a family.
 Work is shared and learning is vitalized by social life.
 Adding to the community spirit is parent involvement.
 Because of the open-ended Montessori environment, there is no limit to what the child can do.
-In collaboration with the teacher all kinds and levels of learning take place, thereby maximizing the individual potential of each child.
+In collaboration with the teacher, all kinds and levels of learning take place, thereby maximizing the individual potential of each child.

 See why Montessori Schools are the best option for your kids, and you!